My goals

 - I spent less time practicing my speaking skills.

-- I spent less time learning grammar rules such as verb conjugations and tenses.
+- I spent less time learning grammar rules like verb conjugations and tenses.

-After I understood a lot of what I read or listened to, I knew it was time to speak and to learn grammar in a structured way.
+After I understood a lot of what I read or listened to, I knew it was time to speak and to learn grammar properly.

 My intermediate strategy: